Rate-induced biosphere collapse in the Daisyworld model: Bifurcation-induced collapse

 If the autonomous system

 exhibits a "dangerous" bifurcation\cite{thompson1994safe} at some $\lambda=\lambda^*$, then the nonautonomous system in Eq. \ref{eq:open_system} may tip when $\Lambda(r t)$ crosses $\lambda^*$.
 Specifically, this will occur if the system state is initially in a stable equilibrium which loses stability as a result of the bifurcation, and $\Lambda(r t)$ remains beyond $\lambda^*$ for a sufficiently long time interval.
-As discussed in the Introduction, bifurcation-induced tipping is responsible for fixed (i.e. time-invariant) thresholds ($\lambda^*$in this case).
+As discussed in the Introduction, bifurcation-induced tipping is responsible for fixed (i.e. time-independent) thresholds ($\lambda^*$in this case).
+In this case, as long as $\Lambda(rt)$ crosses $\lambda^*$, the precise value of $r$ does not affect whether or not tipping occurs.

 In the Daisyworld model, increasing $L$ to a large enough value, or decreasing it to a small enough value, will lead to bifurcation-induced tipping towards extinction.
-This is already apparent from the left-hand panel in Figure \ref{fig:3Dbif_and_phase}, and we demonstrate this in more detail in Figure \ref{fig:2Dbif_btipping}, where we consider two scenarios.
+This is already apparent from the left-hand panel in Figure \ref{fig:3Dbif_and_phase}, and we demonstrate this in more detail in Figure \ref{fig:2Dbif_btipping}.
+Here and throughout the rest of the paper, we implement time-varying forcings in luminosity $L$ according to